edsu/inkdroid.org/_posts/2017-11-13-prospectus.md

 is an important dimension to this research project.
-Understanding the various appraisal techniques that have been articulated and deployed will help in assessing how these techniques are being translated to the appraisal of web content.
+Understanding the various appraisal techniques that have been articulated and deployed will help in assessing how these techniques are being translated to the appraisal of web content [@Maemura:2016].
 Particular attention will be paid to emerging practices for the appraisal of electronic records and web content.
 Because the web is a significantly different medium than archives have traditionally dealt with it is important to situate archival appraisal within the larger context of social or collective memory practices [@Jacobsen:2013].
 In addition, the emerging practice